 According to research by Bersin, companies with highly engaged and connected workers were able to lower employee turnover by 31%.
 Considering the cost of employee turnover (some replacement estimates are as high as double the initial salary of the employee!), you simply can't afford not to place focus on a strong team connection in the workplace.
 Creating opportunities for leaders to bring employees together is also an important focus since it will build stronger bonds between all levels of leadership and employees alike.
 We'll cover why it's so important to connect with your employees and even some of the ways your leaders can form connections and foster a positive workplace culture.

 Why Is it Important to Connect With Employees?

 Simply put, connected employees will be more invested in their jobs and are more likely to be satisfied with the work they are doing.
 As Jostle explains, "making connections to people, purpose, work, and culture are important to creating engaged employees and happy workplaces."
 You may be wondering how to bring employees together and create connected employees in your own organization.
-In today's climate, you and your leaders may be dealing with a remote workforce, which can make the task of connectedness more difficult.
+In today's climate, you and your leaders may be dealing with connecting a remote workforce, which can make the task even more difficult.
 However, it doesn't have to be a daunting task.
 Here are some ways you can create a connection amongst your team members:

 - Keep communication lines wide open between leadership and team members.
 Maintaining an open-door policy where employees feel their voices are always being heard is a critical step in deepening employee connection.